bradonomics/bradonomics.com/_articles/2012-09-23-jobs-for-travelers.md

 ---noun
 : 1.
 How long you can afford to live without getting a job.

 This might seem like a lot, especially if you don't know how to design WordPress themes yet and don't know anything about marketing.
 But what are you going to do over the next year?
-You could keep working in your cubicle, eating ramen and saving all your pennies hoping to stay on the road for six months straight.
+You could keep working in your cubicle, eating ramen, and saving all your pennies hoping to stay on the road for six months straight.
 Or you could spend your evenings and weekends learning to code and design WordPress templates and stay gone forever.

 ## How Is This Different From Blogging?